 While you’re celebrating this great accomplishment, have fun but be cautious.
 Lean on your financial advisors and family for sound advice.
 If for some reason you don’t have a financial planner, take the time to find one.
 You don’t have time or money to waste.
 If you need a financial planner, feel free to contact my financial planning company, Heritage Investors.
 My team members and I are more than happy to set up a consultation with you to see if we can help you in any way.

 At this ending point to our Building a Business series, I want to take a second to thank my amazing team members.
-Jim and Candace, my fellow CERTIFIED FINANCIAL PLANNERs, have kept up with client correspondence and investments through Heritage Investors.
-And Julie, my office manager, has kept everything running smoothly behind the scenes so that I could present this series to you.
+Jim, my fellow CERTIFIED FINANCIAL PLANNERs, has kept up with client correspondence and investments through Heritage Investors.
+And Julie, my office manager, has kept everything running smoothly behind the scenes so that I could build this series to you.
+And my Financially Simple team for converting my thoughts into blogs, videos, podcasts, and other content that you are interacting with now.

 Ultimately, though, thank you.
 Thank you for walking this road to Building a Sellable Business with me.
 You, my readers, make my job worthwhile.
 I appreciate you.
 Ya’ll go out and make it a great day!